Eschatologue/CM_wiki/docs/option/feat/feat-origin/hb.md

 **Slightly Cunning Action**
 Choose one of the following actions: *Dash*, *Disengage*, *Hide* or *Utilise*.
 You can use the chosen action as a :rsc-b: Bonus Action.

 ---

-### Carpenter

-*Origin Feat*

-Your knowledge of wooden structures is widely applicable throughout your adventures.
-You gain the following benefits:

-**Wood Expert**
-You gain Proficiency with Carpenter's Tools.
-If you are already proficient with them, you add double your Proficiency Bonus to checks you make with them.

-**Barricade**
-You can temporarily fortify a door or window using Utilise action.
-The DC needed to open it increases by an amount equal to your Proficiency Bonus, but the fortification falls apart after 1 minute.

-**Wooden Barrier**
-With 1 minute of work and raw materials, you can create a wooden barrier no more than 10 feet in any dimension.
-The barrier has AC 10 and HP 25, is immune to poison and psychic damage, and is vulnerable to fire damage.
-The barrier collapses 8 hours after being assembled.

----